prakharmrsl/easypcceo.github.io/pages/overclocking/overclocking.md

 We don’t suggest increasing voltages for graphics card overclocking.

-Instead, check out our step-by-step tutorial that'll show you exactly [how to overclock your GPU easily (and safely)](/overclocking/gpu/).

 ### Is Overclocking GPU Worth It?

 Overclocking your [GPU clock speed](/gpu-memory-clock-speed/) is most definitely worth it — considering the graphics card is the most important component for gaming performance, pushing your GPU to the limit will increase your in-game performance without you needing to shell out a bunch of money.